Natividad Medical Center

 Natividad is the only teaching hospital on the Central Coast through its affiliation with the University of California, San Francisco (UCSF).
 Recognized nationally and internationally as a model program, Natividad's Family Medicine Residency Program is postgraduate training for physicians specializing in family medicine.
 About 1/3 of the graduates remain on the central coast to establish a practice.

 Natividad is governed by a Board of Trustees, under the guidance of the Monterey County Board of Supervisors.

 Natividad is fully accredited by the American College of Surgeons as a comprehensive bariatric surgery center.
 Natividad Medical Center is accredited by the Joint Commission.
-In 2015, the hospital was formally designated as a level II trauma center.

 History

-Natividad was originally founded in 1886.
-Today's main hospital opened in 1998.
-The hospital produced PSA-style videos to reach immigrant farmworkers in the area during the COVID-19 pandemic.
+Natividad was originally founded in 1886 with today's main hospital opened in 1998.
+During the COVID-19 pandemic, the hospital produced PSA-style videos to reach immigrant farmworkers in the area.